OpenBB-finance/OpenBB/website/content/SDK/crypto/defi/stats/_index.rst

     created with usage of this factory.
     </h3>

-To obtain charts, make sure to add :python:`chart = True` as the last parameter
+To obtain charts, make sure to add :python:`chart = True` as the last parameter.
+Use the :python:`external_axes` argument to provide axes of external figures.

 {{< highlight python >}}
 crypto.defi.stats(
     chart: bool = False,
+    external_axes: Optional[List[plt.Axes]] = None,
 ) -> pandas.core.frame.DataFrame
 {{< /highlight >}}